 To drive home the point, I'll start right here with our own Premium Membership.
 To start out the first quarter of this year, we were trading very light.
 1 to 3 positions per month at most - hardly active.

 Stocks continued to inch higher, and volatility was in the teens, so trading they way we don't make any sense.
 Sure you missed a huge run up in stocks but that wasn't our game plan.

 When the market started to enter the current correction in early May, I began to more aggressively invest.
 Volatility was on the rise, and the trades I wanted to make were now available.
 Even if we continue to see selling, this June will be a great month for our members.

 The point is that I wasn't going to force trades into the market just for the sake of trading.
 Why should we trade just to say we have a position?
 Isn't it better to wait for the right position than to hope for the wrong one to turn around?
 I sure as hell think so.

 My 90/10 Trading Rule

-Though I haven’t spend money on doing a major study of options traders around the world, I would strongly assume that more profitable traders spent 90% of their time on the sidelines in mostly cash.
-The other 10% of the time would be when they saw 2-5 opportunities each year to put a lot of money to work at favorable risk/reward ratios.
+Though I haven't spent money on doing a major study of options traders around the world, I would strongly assume that more profitable traders spent 90% of their time on the sidelines in most cash.
+The other 10% of the time would be when they saw 2-5 opportunities each year to put a lot of money to work with favorable risk/reward ratios.

 I would also strongly assume that 10% of the traders out there make 90% of the money.
 You've probably commonly heard of the 80/20 but I believe it's even more lopsided in the financial markets would you agree?